oktaytuncay/Kubernetes/kubernetes.md

 What if the 3rd party application is hosted on the Kubernetes cluster itself? we can have the Prometheus application deployed on the Kubernetes cluster itself.

-In that case, this whole process of exporting the service account token and configuring the third party application to use it can be made simpleport automatically mounting the service token secret as a volume inside the pod.
+In that case, this whole process of exporting the service account token and configuring the third-party application to use it can be made simple port automatically mount the service token secret as a volume inside the pod.

 That way, the token to access the Kubernetes API is already placed inside the pod and can be easily read by the application, we don't have to provide it manually.

-When we look at the list of service accounts, we will see that there is a default service account that exits already for all namespace in Kubernetes.
+When we look at the list of service accounts, we will see that there is a default service account that exists already for all namespaces in Kubernetes.

 ```bash
 % kubectl get serviceaccount